pietervdvn/MapComplete/Docs/Layers/charging_station.md

-This tagrendering is only visible in the popup if the following condition is met: `socket:chademo~.+&socket:chademo!=0`
+This tagrendering is only visible in the popup if the following condition is met: `socket:chademo~.+ &socket:chademo!=0`